I was honored to be asked to write my 2nd article for Premier – the UK’s top Christian magazine.

 Biblical teaching is clear.
 At the same time, sharing one-liners about hell and worshipping demons will only turn Wiccans and other spiritual seekers away.
 Instead, we must pray for them.
 Show them love and respect.
 God wants everyone to come to repentance.
 (1 Peter 3:9-15).

-Because Wiccans are interested in powerful spiritual experiences, there is an open door for us to share the life-changing power of God with them.
+Because Wiccans and other occultists are interested in powerful spiritual experiences, there is an open door for us to share the life-changing power of God with them, just as the apostles did in the book of Acts.
 But to our shame, many of our churches reject them, turning them further away from Christ.

 Let’s be friendly, let’s be a light.
 (Matthew 5:13-16).
 Responding with love and compassion will draw many to Christ.’